derekjohnson7/J4/README.md

 - This project utilizes the [Bootstrap](https://getbootstrap.com/docs/4.5/getting-started/introduction/) framework for creating a responsive and visually appealing user interface.
 I would like to express my gratitude to the Bootstrap team and the open-source community for their contributions to web development.
 - This project would not have been possible without the guidance and expertise shared by Cole Steele in his Udemy course on Web Development.
 I am grateful for the valuable insights and skills gained during the course, which greatly contributed to the development of this project.

--Cole Steele's Udemy Course: The Web Developer Bootcamp 2024 (https://www.udemy.com/course/the-web-developer-bootcamp/learn/lecture/21917888#overview)https://www.udemy.com/course/the-web-developer-bootcamp/learn/lecture/21917888#overview)
+- Cole Steele's Udemy Course: The Web Developer Bootcamp 2024 (https://www.udemy.com/course/the-web-developer-bootcamp/learn/lecture/21917888#overview)https://www.udemy.com/course/the-web-developer-bootcamp/learn/lecture/21917888#overview)